Our History

 From 1760 – 1889 ‘Hill Place’, as the convent used to be called, belonged to the Gaynes estate which covered an area of 32 acres.
 (Not many houses in Upminster then!)
 In 1927 the house was being occupied by a retired Harley Street doctor called Dr. Brookfield.
 The house had 11 acres of land attached to it and 16 servants lived there.
 When the doctor decided to sell, Canon Van Meenan encouraged the sisters of Canning Town to buy the property and so on the 2nd May, 1927 Mother Alacantra, Mother Leonard, Mother Kevin Royce and Sister Aidan became the first nuns to live there and they established a small school.

-The Sisters who established the school were members of the Religious of The Sacred Heart of Mary (RSHM) founded in 1849 in France by Father Pierre Jean Gaillhac, a Parish Priest in Béziers.
+The Sisters who established the school were members of the Religious of The Sacred Heart of Mary (RSHM) founded in 1849 in France by Father Pierre Jean Gailhac, a Parish Priest in Béziers.
 Some Sacred Heart of Mary sisters had come to Liverpool as early as 1872 and then came later to East London.

 The pupils were taught inside the convent until the present school building was finished in 1930.
 Our school started off as a private boarding school for girls but also took girls and boys up to the age of eight as non boarders.
 During the Second World War the school had to close and the grounds and buildings were taken over by the army.
 Fortunately the buildings escaped any bombing and the school reopened in 1946.